eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

 ```

 There is a difference between sending a message and the method that implements
 it.
-In ost case they are the same but with stuff like `method_missing` there is
+In most case they are the same but with stuff like `method_missing` there is
-no garuantee that the message name will match the method name
+no garuantee that the message name will match the method name.

 "some styntatic structures that help you create and manipulate objects are not